bartvanerp/SPSsite/content/courses/5cta0/5cta0.md

 At the end of the course, you will be able to:

 <ul>
+<li>Understand the basic principles of probability including probability axioms, independence, conditional probability, Bayes theorem and use these principles in solving problems.  </li>

 <li>Explain the difference between deterministic and stochastic signals providing examples in the context of signal processing.  </li>

-    <li>Understand the implications of the central limit theorem in the context of signal acquisition and analysis. </li>
+<li>Understand and reflect on the implications of the central limit theorem in the context of signal acquisition and analysis.  </li>

-    <li>Characterize probability distributions using expected value, variance, and moments. </li>
+<li>Characterize random variables using probability distributions, expected value, variance, and moments.  </li>

 <li>Characterize random signals by computing first and second order statistics.  </li>

+<li>Calculate the Cramer-Rao lower bound for the variance of an estimator, given the noise statistics.  </li>

-    <li>Analyze the performance of an estimator in terms of bias and variance. </li>
+<li>Calculate the bias and variance of an estimator, given the noise statistics.  </li>

-    <li>Apply least-square, maximum-likelihood and Bayesian estimation to real-world problems.</li>
-    <li>Apply binary hypothesis testing to solve detection problems.</li>
+<li>Apply the least squares, maximum likelihood and Bayesian estimations methods to solve problems concerning the estimation of signal model parameters.  </li>

+<li>Decide which estimation method to use to solve an estimation problem based on the signal model and availability of noise statistics.  </li>

+<li>Apply numerical solution methods to obtain the least squares and maximum likelihood estimates for problems with nonlinear signal models.  </li>

+<li>Calculate the threshold to achieve a desired false alarm probability and the resulting detection probability based on Neyman-Pearson theorem when given signal statistics for two different hypotheses. </li>

+<li>Plot receiver operating characteristic curves to show the performance of a Neyman-Pearson detector, given signal statistics for two different hypotheses. </li>

-    <li>Explain how student-t test is used for hypothesis testing.</li>
+<li>Explain how the Student’s t test is applied to hypothesis testing.</li>
-    <li>Apply parametric and non-parametric approaches to compute the power spectrum of a random signal.</li>
 </ul>

 <br></br>